ItsMikaeil/Beginner_Data-Science_Projects/README.md

 # Data-Science
-In this repo i share some of my Data Science ptojects.
+In this repo I will share some of my Data Science ptojects.
+Hope it helps you.